govindrai/phase-0-handbook/office-hours.md

 There are two different types of office hours in Phase 0.

-- Instructor-led Office Hours (Business hours)
+- Teacher-led Office Hours (Business hours)
   - These office hours are available through [Canvas](https://devbootcamp.instructure.com).
 Look at the calendar to see when they are scheduled.
 If you want to attend, go to the "conferences" under the course menu.
   - These sessions are exclusive to students in your cohort.
   - These sessions are offered during the business day (M-F) with a few exceptions depending on the teacher.